Frequently asked questions about weddings

 Divorce certificate:

-To obtain a certified true copy of a divorce certificate, or an irrevocable divorce decree, you will need to contact the clerk at the courthouse in the judicial district where your divorce was granted.
-Examine the document you have in hand.
-Your document must contain a registration number.
-It is a single sheet with “Certificate of Divorce” written on it.
+To obtain a certified copy of a divorce certificate or an irrevocable divorce judgment, you will need to contact the clerk’s office of the courthouse in the judicial district where your divorce was granted.
+Review the document you have on hand.
+Your document should contain a registration number and date of effectiveness.

 Death certificate: